nicolaruffato/explorative-telegram-scraper/README.md

 **Implemented Breadth-First Search**

-This branch implements a Breadth-First Search algorithm using the initial list of channels provided by the user as a starting point.
+This fork implements a Breadth-First Search algorithm using the initial list of channels provided by the user as a starting point.
 It explores new channels based on forwarded messages and Telegram links embedded in text messages.

 ## What's New in v3.0 🎉